Vanesa Lorenzo

-Vanesa Lorenzo (born 7 January 1977 in Barcelona, Spain) is a model.
+Vanesa Lorenzo (born 7 January 1977) is a Spanish model.
 She has been featured in magazines such as Vogue, ELLE, Cosmopolitan, Glamour, and Sports Illustrated Swimsuit Edition.

 Career

 Modeling

 Lorenzo started modeling when she was ten years old.
 At age 17, she left Spain for Paris where a local modeling agency thought her figure and characteristics would do well.
 The day after she arrived, she was rushed to London to shoot a campaign for Pepe Jeans.
 She then began to work internationally.
 She lived in Paris for three years, but always returned to Spain because of her family in Barcelona.
 Lorenzo currently lives in New York City.

 Lorenzo was signed by the Group modeling agency at a young age.
 She finished second in the Elite Look of the Year modeling competition when she was 16.

 Over the years, she has worked for companies like Pepe Jeans, Ralph Lauren, Escada, Giorgio Armani, L'Oreal, Yves Saint Laurent, Gap, Laura Biagiotti, Victoria's Secret, Christian Dior, and Pantene.
 She has appeared on the covers of Neo, Cosmopolitan, Self, Vogue, Amica, Lucky, Woman, Elle, and Glamour.

 At 1.72 m (5 ft 8 in) tall, Lorenzo is sometimes classified as a "petite model", although the measurements for petite and regular fashion models are not strictly defined.